 Accordingly, food items considered haram include pork and beasts of prey; further, the consumption of intoxicants such as alcohol is also haram.
 Islam prescribes a method by which animals may be slaughtered with minimal suffering.
 At the time of slaughter, the name of God is pronounced, symbolizing God’s role as creator and provider: such meat is considered halal.

 Contemporary Muslim understandings of halal food rules do vary.
 Some Muslims believe that avoiding pork, pork lard, and alcohol and saying “bismillah” before eating are sufficient for food to be halal.
 Other Muslims insist on Islamically slaughtered meat and carefully check all product labels for haram ingredients.
-Other Muslims contend that these proscriptions are not limited to food, and will not wear perfume because of its alcohol content, or use soaps made from lard.
-In the American context, these proscriptions may be difficult to observe, as many products contain pork by-products such as lard, or small amounts of alcohol.
-Numerous Islamic websites post an article from the Muslim Consumer Guide which lists hidden sources of haram food, such as pork lard in the hamburger buns and apple pies served at some fast food restaurants.
+Other Muslims contend that these proscriptions are not limited to food, and will not wear perfume if it contains alcohol, opting instead for oud or oil-based options, or use soaps made from lard.
+In the American context, these proscriptions may at times be difficult to observe, as some products contain pork by-products or small amounts of alcohol such as in desserts and cakes.